phax/peppol-commons/README.md

 ## News and noteworthy

+* v6.0.1 - work in progress
+  * Removed unused dependency to BouncyCastle
 * v6.0.0 - 2018-01-05
   * Updated to ph-commons 9.0.0
   * SMP client can now handle responses with BOM